cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 submitted before its successor can be spawned.

-*Important*: This should be used with care given the potential impact of additional task proxies in terms of memory and cpu for the cylc daemon.
-Also, use
-of the setting may highlight any issues with suite design relying on the default behaviour where downstream tasks would otherwise be waiting on ones upstream submitting and the suite would have stalled e.g. a housekeeping task
+*Important*: This should be used with care given the potential impact of additional task proxies in terms of memory and cpu for the cylc server program.
+Also, use of the setting may highlight any issues with suite design relying on the default behaviour where downstream tasks would otherwise be waiting on ones upstream submitting and the suite would have stalled e.g. a housekeeping task